March 29, 2016 - 3:30 pm

 Yet graduation and proficiency rates remain a problem.
 For the 2014-15 school year, the district’s graduation rate was 72.07 percent.

-Nevada’s public school system continues to remain last in the nation, according to a 2015 analysis of children’s well-being conducted by the Annie E. Casey Foundation.
+Nevada’s public school system continues to remain last in the nation, according to a 2015 analysis of children’s well-being conducted by the Annie E. Casey Foundation, whose goal is to develop a brighter future for millions of children at risk of poor educational, economic, social and health outcomes.

 The graduation rate in 2012 was 62 percent.
 It rose significantly in 2013 to 71.5 percent, though that was mostly due to efforts on the district’s part, according to district spokeswoman Nicole Santero.